A look at Joy Donnell press moments, behind the scenes, interviews, public appearances, editorial features and more.

 NOTHING WITHOUT PASSION // HUFFPOST UK INTERVIEW MAR 2017

-My Vanichi Magazine business partner, Jordan Swain, and I sat down with Adam Bradford for Huffington Post UK to discuss our African fashion campaign.
+I sat down with Adam Bradford for Huffington Post UK to discuss Vanichi Magazine’s African fashion campaign.
 We partnered with The Africa Channel to showcase contemporary African luxury and ready-to-wear fashions.
 We discussed the unique editorial and video series entitled What If Movie Icons Wore African Fashion? #WIMIWAF and how Vanichi is highlighting emerging designer brands from around the world.
 Go here to read the Huffington Post UK piece and hear the podcast interview.

 WHAT IF MOVIE ICONS WORE AFRICAN FASHION? // JAN 2017